Holden Staes

-Noah Holden Staes (born June 10, 2003) is an American college football tight end for the Indiana Hoosiers of the Big Ten Conference.
-He previously played for the Notre Dame Fighting Irish and Tennessee Volunteers.
+Noah Holden Staes (born June 10, 2003) is an American former college football tight end for the Notre Dame Fighting Irish, Tennessee Volunteers, and Indiana Hoosiers.

 Early life

-Staes initially grew up in Atlanta, Georgia and attended The Westminster Schools.
-He was named a team captain for his senior season and was a three-time First Team All-Region Selection (2019–21).
-Over his career, he amassed 51 catches for 744 yards and seven touchdowns.
-He also made 53 tackles, including 13 tackles for loss.
+Staes grew up in Atlanta, Georgia and attended The Westminster Schools.
+He was a three-time first-team all-region selection (2019–21) and was named a team captain as a senior.
+Over his career, he amassed 51 catches for 744 yards and seven touchdowns and made 53 tackles, including 13 tackles for loss.
 Staes earned 26 NCAA Division I football offers, including offers from Notre Dame, Alabama, Georgia, Ohio State, and Tennessee.
-He would commit to Notre Dame on May 8, 2021.
+He committed to Notre Dame on May 8, 2021.